The Painted Bird: Film adaptation

 The novel was adapted into a feature-length film in 2019, directed and produced by Václav Marhoul.

 Music inspiration

-The novel inspired the band Siouxsie and the Banshees who wrote a song called "Painted Bird" in 1982, on their album A Kiss in the Dreamhouse.
+The novel was the inspiration for Pearls Before Swine's "Morning Song" (1967), as well as for Siouxsie and the Banshees, who wrote a song called "Painted Bird" in 1982, on their album A Kiss in the Dreamhouse.
 The novel also inspired an album of the same name by avant-garde composer John Zorn.
 It has also inspired the name of musician Daniel Kahn's band Daniel Kahn & the Painted Bird.